 A chai tea latte is one of the first things that I want to try it whenever we go to a new coffeehouse.
 I have high standards when it comes to chai.
 I want the perfect balance between sweet and spicy.
 And the milk should add creaminess to the black tea without overpowering it.

-SAVE THIS CHAI TEA SYRUP RECIPE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS SYRUP FOR CHAI RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 Like I said: high chai standards!

 The only problem is that my chai latte habit adds up.
 A coffeehouse version costs upwards of $5 a pop these days!
 Since I’ve had success making my own spice blends (like this Homemade Taco Seasoning), I decided to try making my own chai mix.

 In the end, I wound up creating a homemade Chai Spice Tea Syrup!

 What do I need?

 It’s so easy to mix together this syrup.
 Here’s what I used:

 - Vanilla bean seeds – scraped from a whole pod.

 I used ground spices for everything except the nutmeg, which was freshly grated.
 I use a zester to grate the nutmeg pieces, but if you don’t want to do that you can use ground nutmeg.
 Both work beautifully.